 Have a look at our YouTube video for a quick walkthrough of Orchest! 💪

-This quickstart will follow an example explaining how to build data science pipelines in Orchest and touching upon some core principles that will be helpful when you get to building your own pipelines.
+This quickstart will follow an example explaining how to build data science pipelines in Orchest and touches upon some core principles that will be helpful when you get to building your own pipelines.
 The example pipeline will download the sklearn California housing dataset, explore the data, train some classifiers, and in the final step collect the results from those classifiers.

 Please refer to How Orchest works to get a more in-depth explanation of concepts within Orchest.